AB 12 Overview: One-Month Cap and Effective Date

 Example 1: Dana Point Oceanfront SFR

-A landlord owns a 3-bedroom, 2.5-bath oceanfront home in Dana Point, leased furnished at $14,500/month.
+A landlord owns a 3-bedroom, 2.5-bath oceanfront home in Dana Point, leased furnished.
 The property includes high-end coastal furniture, original artwork, and a private patio with ocean views.
-Under prior law, the landlord collected a $43,500 three-month deposit (furnished rate).
-Post-AB 12, the deposit is capped at $14,500.
+Under prior law, the landlord collected a three-month deposit (furnished rate).
+Post-AB 12, the deposit is capped at one month's rent.

 The tenant signs a one-year lease in August 2024.
 In month six, the landlord discovers that saltwater corrosion has damaged the patio furniture (tenant left cushions uncovered during winter storms) and that the tenant's dog scratched hardwood floors in the living room.
-Repair estimates: $3,200 for furniture replacement, $4,800 for floor refinishing.
-Total: $8,000.
-The $14,500 deposit covers the damage plus normal wear, leaving $6,500 to return.
-Under the old regime, the landlord would have held $43,500 and returned $35,500—a more comfortable margin.
+Repair estimates show costs for furniture replacement and floor refinishing.
+The one-month deposit covers the damage plus normal wear, leaving a refund.
+Under the old regime, the landlord would have held a three-month deposit with a more comfortable margin.

 Example 2: Laguna Beach STR-to-LTR Conversion

 The tenant moves out after 14 months.
-The landlord's itemized deductions: $1,800 carpet cleaning (pet stains), $2,400 interior repainting (scuffs and nail holes beyond normal wear), $950 broken window (tenant's child's baseball), $600 landscape restoration (dead plants from neglect).
-Total: $5,750.
-The landlord returns $3,450 and provides photos and invoices per AB 2801.
+The landlord's itemized deductions include carpet cleaning (pet stains), interior repainting (scuffs and nail holes beyond normal wear), a broken window, and landscape restoration (dead plants from neglect).
+The landlord returns the balance and provides photos and invoices per AB 2801.
 The tenant does not dispute.
-Had the property remained an STR, the landlord would have collected $1,000 damage deposits from 252 guest stays over 14 months, creating a rolling risk buffer.
-The LTR model concentrates all risk into a single $9,200 deposit.
+Had the property remained an STR, the landlord would have collected damage deposits from hundreds of guest stays over 14 months, creating a rolling risk buffer.
+The LTR model concentrates all risk into a single deposit.

 Compliance Checklist: Five Steps for Coastal Landlords